CSU Research Competition

 San Francisco State University Campus Level Competition

 Participating in the CSU research competition at the university level is an excellent way to gain experience communicating your research at conferences and symposia and to enhance your resume or curriculum vitae.
-This year San Francisco State University will host the campus level competition from Monday, February 26th to Friday, March 1st, 2024.
+This year San Francisco State University will host the campus level competition from Monday, February 24th to Friday, February 28, 2025.
 The event will be virtual.

-The Dean of Graduate Studies at San Francisco State University selects up to ten campus winners to compete in the 38th Annual Student Research Competition.
+The Dean of Graduate Studies at San Francisco State University selects up to ten campus winners to compete in the 39th Annual Student Research Competition.
 The competition recognizes outstanding accomplishments of student researchers from among all 23 CSU campuses and will be held in-person.

-Undergraduate or graduate students currently enrolled at any CSU campus and alumni/alumnae who received their degrees in spring, summer or fall 2023 are eligible.
+Undergraduate or graduate students currently enrolled at any CSU campus and alumni/alumnae who received their degrees in spring, summer or fall 2024 are eligible.
 The research presented should be appropriate to the student’s discipline and career goals.
 Proprietary research is excluded.

 Presentations from all disciplines are welcome.
 There will be separate undergraduate and graduate divisions for each category (unless a division has four or fewer entrants, in which case the divisions may be combined).
 The steering committee reserves the right to combine or subdivide these categories, or to move an entrant from one category to another, as necessitated by submission numbers.